 From an operations standpoint, a microservices architecture is desirable as it lets operations staff deploy and manage a wealth of discrete services extremely fast.
 These services can be spun up quickly because they have a small infrastructure footprint and are stateless (hold no data).
 So, users of these services can run a process, call upon cloud resources to deliver the functionality and data for a single transaction, and never worry about availability and resiliency.
 This provides ultimate flexibility for provisioning services on a user-specific and usage-specific basis.

 Deploying services on a PaaS platform allows your organization to deliver new software and applications much faster with a standardized architecture and processes.
-But the real payoff is in delivering business value with strategic innovation.
+But the real payoff is in providing business value with strategic innovation.
 Read on to learn how a membership management software company goes cloud-native.